Variational design principles for nonequilibrium colloidal assembly: Discussion

 \section{Discussion}

-We have developed an inverse design algorithm for the self-assembly of colloidal clusters in a nonequilibrium steady state.
+We have developed an inverse design algorithm for the self-assembly of colloidal clusters in a nonequilibrium steady-state.
 The formalism exploits a variational structure originating from large deviation techniques for importance sampling in trajectory ensembles.
 The algorithm optimizes the yield of clusters of arbitrary shapes, sizes and geometry by tuning control forces within an arbitrarily chosen ansatz, with statistically estimated explicit gradients.
 We have demonstrated the performance of the algorithm using an ansatz of DNA-labeled colloidal clusters self-assembled in a shear flow, and have obtained design rules for different families of rigid and nonrigid clusters.
 This algorithm scales linearly both in system size and in the number of optimizable parameters in the force ansatz, but its performance is independent of the specific order parameter chosen for the self-assembly process.
-Hence this algorithm can be used to tune both structural and dynamical order parameters of clusters in a nonequilibrium steady state to produce dynamical phases having no equilibrium analogs.
+For example, the choice of a locally defined structural order parameter such as the density or the degree of crystallinity as the optimized observable can produce design principles for the assembly of extended dispersed or periodic structures out of equilibrium.
+Similarly, dynamical order parameters like the instantaneous flux between two stable states can also be optimized using the same variational procedure in a suitable trajectory ensemble.
+Hence this algorithm can be used to tune both structural and dynamical order parameters of clusters in a nonequilibrium steady-state to produce dynamical phases having no equilibrium analogs.

 This variational algorithm differs from other available inverse design algorithms for soft matter in and out of equilibrium.
 The equivalent variational structure in configuration space for systems in thermal equilibrium, where the potential energy function is optimizable and explicit gradients can be statistically estimated by autodifferentiation, has been used extensively as the basis of both importance sampling and inverse design algorithms.\cite{valsson2014variational,bonati2019neural,sherman2020inverse} This configuration space approach with explicit gradients is not feasible in nonequilibrium systems due to the probability measure being non-Boltzmann.
 Out of equilibrium, there have been theoretical approaches to rationalizing design principles in one or two component systems.\cite{nguyen2016design,whitelam2014self,whitelam2018strong}